kokerf/vision_kit/README.md

 ### 2. **Optical Flow**
 Algorithms for Optical flow

 * **Pyramidal Lucas-Kanada Algorithm**

 ### 3. **Epipolar Geometry**
 Function about Fundamental Matrix.
 There are two methods to find the fundamental matrix
 * **8-Points Algorithm**.
 Normalized 8-point algorithm

 * **RANSAC**.
 Self-adaptive sample by the inliers number of current best model.
-Slove the fundamental matrix by 8-Points algorithm.
+Solve the fundamental matrix by 8-Points algorithm.

 ### 4. **Image patch Alignment**
 Use **Inverse Compositional** and **Efficient Second-order Minimization** algorithm to align image patch in reference image to patch in current image.
 The model contains: